masyl/isomaton/doc/concepts/model.md

 ## Time

-## Entity
+## Actors

-An entity is a base conceptual element which can act on each world step.
+An Actor is a base conceptual element which can act on each world step.
 Many other elements derive from this class.
 They are abstract, but can manifest themselves on stage by placing/moving blocks.
-A single entity might be composed of a single block are hundreds.
+A single actor might be composed of a single block are hundreds.
 A knight or slime are actor entities, but the decor is also an entity.
-Some entities could even be invisible to the user and exist only to make things happen in the game.
+Some actors could even be invisible to the user and exist only to make things happen in the game.
 Ex.: A "thunder god" entity could be active, invisible, but from time to time struck lightning by placing lighting blocks on stage.

 ## Block

-Blocks are the material representation of entities.
+Blocks are the material representation of actors.
 An entity can create and manipulate many blocks on stage.
 Block are rendered by the isograph.

 ## Isograph